martin-ev/Who-feeds-the-world/index.md

 </script>
 </div>

-Just as we've seen for the production, the trade balances of our features also follow some broader **trends**.
-To start off, without even looking at the maps yet, but at the identified trade features, we see that many of them are directly or indirectly related to **animal products**.
-Imports of live pigs, turkeys and cattle are some of the highest on the list.
-Other than that, as we've already established, green maize as well as soybeans are mainly grown for **animal feed**.
-In addition to those, even for **oats**, the primary use was for livestock feeding (**70% of global production** in 2009, according to the FAO).
-What about the others?
-Even though we might not think about these crops primarily as feeding stuff, regular **maize and wheat** are also significantly used for this purpose.
-They are indeed both major staple foods for people, but especially in developed countries, they are also a major feedstuff.
-According to the FAO, in 2007 around 16% of global wheat production was used to feed animals, whereas this number was **42% for the EU**.
 What other trends can we notice from the tradebalances?
-At first sight, it might seem that for most of the features, some of the biggest global economies have inconsistent trade balances and thus it is surprising we find any correlations.
+At first sight, it might seem that for most of the features, some of the biggest global economies have inconsistent trade balances and thus it is surprising we can find correlations at all.
 Lets take pigs as an example: in 1998 France was one of the most important exporters of live pigs, whereas in 1999 it was suddenly one of the most important importers.
 From 2007 to 2008 we see an equally big shift for Spain.
-Nevertheless, this leads to an interesting observation: even though developed countries are not being consistent in the directions of their trade balance, they still tend to stay among the highest absolute trading countries.
+Nevertheless, this leads to an interesting observation: even though developed countries are not being consistent in the directions of their trade balance, they still tend to stay among the most trading countries by volume.

-### add Graph trend for example cattle
+### add Graph trend for pigs!

 ## Self-sufficency <a name="selfsufficiency"></a>